Dobby233Liu/MEMZ/README.md

 I am not responsible for any damage made using this trojan.

-The build scripts and converters for the MBR payload are very noobish.
+The converters for the MBR payload are very noobish.
 You will need some things to run these:

  - Python 2.7 and [this](https://github.com/vishnubob/python-midi) library.
  - PIL / Pillow installed in Python 2.7